 All overburden and interburden material generated from mining operations at HVO is either road hauled to, or directly emplaced by the dragline on current emplacement areas behind the active mining operation.
 As part of the integration of operations at HVO, mining waste may be transported to any HVO pit for emplacement to achieve the final approved landform.
 All mining waste emplacements shall be reshaped as required to construct a final landform.
 The method and height of emplacement areas shall be in accordance with the final approved landforms and HVO procedures for dumping.

-During the next three years, overburden emplacement will occur in the following main dump areas:

-- West Pit West Pit North, Central and South dumps will continue to progress in an easterly direction, up to their maximum approved height; - Mitchell Pit the Mitchell Pit dump will be developed to continue south from the Wilton dump; - Cheshunt Pit the Cheshunt dump will continue to be developed along its eastern and northern facing slopes up to its maximum approved height; and - Riverview Pit the Riverview dump will continue to progress to the south behind the active mining area.
+During the next three years, overburden emplacement will occur in the following main dump areas: West Pit - West Pit North, Central and South dumps will continue to progress in an easterly direction, up to their maximum approved height; Mitchell Pit - the Mitchell Pit dump will be developed to continue south from the Wilton dump; Cheshunt Pit - the Cheshunt dump will continue to move west and be developed along its eastern and northern facing slopes up to its maximum approved height; and Riverview Pit - the Riverview dump will continue to progress to the south behind the active mining area.

-Processing infrastructure activities and the location of tailings facilities and schedule for emplacement
+Processing infrastructure activities and the location of tailings facilities and schedule for emplacement.

 Coal will continue to be processed at the Howick Coal Preparation Plant (HCPP) and Hunter Valley Coal Preparation Plant (HVCPP) during the next three years.

-Currently active tailings facilities include:

-- Cumnock Void deposition from HCPP; and - Carrington In-pit deposition from HVCPP.

-Dam 6W TSF has currently ceased deposition however it may be restarted in the next three years to provide a final top up prior to capping activities.

-Other tailings storage facilities that are currently inactive or being capped at HVO include:

-South East TSF - capped and undergoing rehabilitation during 2022 and 2023;

-- Central TSF requires additional tailings deposition prior to capping; - Bobs Dump TSF preparing for capping within the next three years; and - North Void TSF ongoing implementation of the North Void TSF Management Plan to manage and mitigate any potential impacts from an identified seepage pathway.
+Currently active tailings facilities include: Cumnock Void - deposition from HCPP; and Carrington In-pit - deposition from HVCPP.
+Dam 6W TSF has currently ceased deposition, however, it may be restarted in the next three years to provide a final top up to assist consolidation prior to capping activities.
+Other tailings storage facilities that are currently inactive or being capped at HVO include: Central TSF - requires additional tailings deposition prior to capping; Bobs Dump TSF - preparing for capping within the next three years; and North Void TSF - ongoing implementation of the North Void TSF Management Plan to manage and mitigate any potential impacts from an identified seepage pathway.